who-blackbird/who-blackbird.github.io/contents/alignment.md

 samtools stats alignment/SL2_CoV.sort.bam > stats/SL2_samtools_stats.txt
 ```

-Explore the results obtained from samtools stats, and comprare them with the NanoStat output.
+Explore the results obtained from samtools stats, and compare them with the NanoStat output.

 - Which one provides more information?
 - Compare the number of mapped vs unmapped reads.
 Why do you think there are so many unmapped ones?